-206. Employees subject to this Agreement shall have a reasonable expectation of privacy and to be secure from unreasonable searches and seizures on his/her the employee's person and his/her the employee's work area to the extent provided by law.
+206. Employees subject to this Agreement shall have a reasonable expectation of privacy and to be secure from unreasonable searches and seizures on his/her the employee's work area to the extent provided by law.

 O. PEACE OFFICER STATUS